|

 -Klaus Paysan.
 Mentor, Fotographer and Expert (Congo, Cameroon, Mali)

--Late Senator Echeruo, Ambassador, Rep. of Nigeria
+-Late Senator Echeruo, Ambassador, Rep. of Nigeria.

 -Hartwig Fischer, Member of Parliament.